 |Connectivity||802.11n Wi-Fi, Bluetooth 5.0, Thread||802.11a/b/g/n/ac Wi-Fi, Bluetooth, Zigbee, Sidewalk||802.11n Wi-Fi, Bluetooth 5.0, Chromecast|

-All three smart speakers, HomePod Mini vs Amazon Echo vs Google Nest, are certainly sleek and neutral enough to fit in with any home decor.
-The Nest Audio, for one, Google retired the original Home build in favor of a rectangular shape with rounded edges.
-It’s completely covered in fabric and comes in quirky colors like the sky, sage, and sand along with more muted options like chalk and charcoal.
-It’s also buttonless, so you operate it by tapping on the corners to adjust the volume, and tapping the middle to pause or playback audio.
+With Nest Audio, Google decided to retire the original build in favor of a rectangular shape with round edges.
+It’s covered in fabric and comes in chalk, charcoal, sand, sky, and sage colors.
+It’s also buttonless, so you can use it by tapping on the corners to adjust the volume and tapping the middle to pause or play audio.

-For its 4th-generation Echo, Amazon kept the familiar control buttons on top, while moving the LED ring to the bottom of the speaker to optimize reflection.
-Unlike Apple’s HomePod Mini, The lower third of the Echo Dot is solid plastic.
-The Amazon Echo also has a 3.5mm audio in and out port.
-It lets you pair it to an external speaker or sources directly.
-Neither Nest Audio nor HomePod mini has this port.
+As for the fourth generation Echo, Amazon kept the familiar control buttons on top while moving the LED ring to the bottom of the speaker to optimize reflection.
+One of the main advantages of the Amazon Echo is that it has a 3.5mm audio in and out port, letting you pair it to an external speaker or sources directly.

-The HomePod mini wins when it comes to design cred.
-It’s tiny enough to fit in any space and looks a lot more futuristic than the other two speakers.
-Plus, the glass top that fills with swirls of purple, red, and blue LEDs whenever Siri is activated is mesmerizing.
-It’s a small touch that differentiates it from the LED lights that other brands typically use.
+The HomePod mini wins when it comes to design.
+Its small size allows it to fit in any space and looks more modern or futuristic than the other two speakers.
+Plus, the glass top that fills with purple, red, and blue LEDs when Siri is activated is fantastic.
+It’s a small touch that differentiates it from other brands.